FFmpeg is an extremely powerful, and free, command-line tool that converts audio or video formats.

 1. Download and install the latest FFmpeg windows build from ffmpeg.org.

-2. Download Ffmpeg Wrapper from this page (see button above).
+2. Download the appropriate Ffmpeg Wrapper zip file from this page (see buttons above).

 your video folder and ensure that the "ffmpeg\bin" program folder is included in your PATH environment variable.